logologger/Algorithms/HackerEarth Practice Problems/HashTable/README.md

 It's a good concept of how you want your hashMap to be implemented

-LinkedHashMap ---Maintains the order --- the way it is inserted and the way it is poped out will be same
+<b>LinkedHashMap</b> ---Maintains the order --- the way it is inserted and the way it is poped out will be same

-TreeMap -- Mantains the sorted order in HashMap
+<b>TreeMap</b> -- Mantains the sorted order in HashMap

 Using Comparator we can mantain the way we want